This policy applies to all schools, departments, and units of the College of William & Mary and VIMS (W&M or "the university").

 Positions with formal classroom teaching duties (Teaching positions)

-Recruitment requirements: In conducting the recruitment process for teaching positions, W&M may use its own competitive process provided that it includes a job advertisement in a national professional journal.
-Federal regulations prescribe specific information that must be contained in the advertisement but the ad may be in print form or in electronic form.
+Recruitment requirements: In conducting the recruitment process for teaching positions, W&M may use its own competitive process, provided that it includes a job advertisement in a national professional journal.
+Federal regulations prescribe specific information that must be contained in the advertisement, but the ad may be in print form or electronic form.
 If it is in electronic form, it must run for at least 30 consecutive days.
 In the department, an internal notice must also be posted for 10 days.

 Timeline: The filing of labor certification must occur no later than 18 months from the date of selection in the recruitment process.
 For teaching faculty, that date is the date of the letter of intent from the office of the dean of the school.
 For other positions involving teaching duties, that date is the date of the letter of offer from the hiring unit.